yukijina/yukijina.github.io/_posts/2019-11-11-thought_about_sort_in_javascript.markdown

 Sort is a basic function in JavaScript.
-However it is a bit tricky to understand first how it works for numbers and strings.
-The function itself is for Array so that we can use it for strings by changing a string to an array - `split("")`.
+However it is a bit tricky to understand how it works for numbers and strings.
+The function itself is for Array so that we can use it for a string by changing a string to an array - `split("")`.